Amelia Island

 Amelia Island is a part of the Sea Islands chain that stretches along the East Coast of the United States from South Carolina to Florida; it is the southernmost of the Sea Islands, and the northernmost of the barrier islands on Florida's Atlantic coast.
 Lying in Nassau County, Florida, it is 13 mi long and approximately 4 mi wide at its widest point.
-The communities of Fernandina Beach, Amelia City, and American Beach are located on the island.
+The communities of Fernandina Beach, Amelia City, and American Beach are located on the island, and it is in the Jacksonville metropolitan area.

 Geography

 The Amelia Island Trail is a part of the East Coast Greenway, a 3,000 mile-long system of trails connecting Maine to Florida.

 Airport

-Fernandina Beach Municipal Airport (KFHB), a general aviation airport and former military airbase that is also now used at times by the U.S. Navy, the U.S. Coast Guard and the Florida Air National Guard, is located on the island.
+Fernandina Beach Municipal Airport (KFHB), a general aviation airport and former military airbase also used at times by the U.S. Navy, the U.S. Coast Guard and the Florida Air National Guard, is located on the island.

 History

-The island was named for Princess Amelia, daughter of George II of Great Britain, and changed hands between colonial powers a number of times.
+The island was named for Princess Amelia, daughter of George II of Great Britain, and rule over the island changed hands between colonial powers a number of times.
 It is claimed that eight flags have flown over Amelia Island: French, Spanish, British, Floridian/Patriot, Green Cross, Mexican, Confederate, and United States.